wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/intro-power-automate-buttons/includes/5-share.md

 button.
 You can also share a link to buttons that another person shared with you.
 You can stop sharing your buttons at any time.

-The steps for sharing the button that you created in the previous unit are:
+The steps for sharing the button that you created in the previous unit include:

 1. In the Microsoft Power Automate app, select the **Buttons** icon in the bottom menu.
 You should see the **Late to work** button that